 Palm oil is only found in a range about 10 degrees north or south of the equator.
 However, this range is also home to the greatest biodiversity of species in the world, as well as many developing countries.

-As the demand for palm oil increases, rainforests across the globe are being destroyed and putting even more pressure on the many endangered species living there, such as primates in Africa.
+As the demand for palm oil increases, rain forests across the globe are being destroyed, putting even more pressure on the many endangered species living there.
 While production is highest in Indonesia and Malaysia, palm oil production is now quickly growing in African countries as well.
 Investors are finding it legally easier to develop plantations in Africa with growing global demand.
 This is highly problematic for African wildlife.
 Habitat destruction is one of the primary reasons that all great apes face an uncertain future in terms of survival.

 Dr Giovanni Strona of the European Commission Joint Research Centre in Ispra, Italy, commented on palm oil in Africa,

-“Investment and expansion in palm oil is growing – and growing fast – in Africa,” said Abraham Baffoe, Africa regional director at Proforest, an environmental rights and responsible sourcing NGO.“If palm oil is planned and implemented very well then it has the potential to provide jobs and economic development – but if planning and implementation is poor, it has the potential to create deforestation, loss of habitat and loss of livelihood in local communities”
+“Investment and expansion in palm oil is growing – and growing fast – in Africa,” said Abraham Baffoe, Africa regional director at Proforest, an environmental rights and responsible sourcing NGO.
+“If palm oil is planned and implemented vwell then it has the potential to provide jobs and economic development – but if planning and implementation is poor, it has the potential to create deforestation, loss of habitat and loss of livelihood in local communities”.

 Going by acreage of land, palm oil trees are up to 10 times more productive than other types of vegetable oil producers, like sunflower oil or soybean oil.
 In other words, if we stopped using palm oil completely, the problem would only be transferred to a new crop and the impact would likely be much worse.
 Additionally, in developing countries where palm oil is produced, millions of people depend on palm oil for their income.